June 27, 2023

 Aim to exercise each muscle group 2-3 times per week, with at least 48 hours of rest between sessions targeting the same muscle group.
 This allows for optimal muscle recovery and growth.

-Vary the intensity of your workouts by incorporating a mix of low-rep, high-weight sessions to build strength and high-rep, low-weight sessions to improve endurance and muscle tone.
+Vary the intensity of your workouts by incorporating a mix of lifting heavy weights with low repetitions to build strength and muscle, and high-rep, low-weight sessions to improve endurance and muscle tone.

 Additionally, consider incorporating supersets or drop sets to further challenge your muscles and maximize your time in the gym.